Cagnano Amiterno

 Cagnano Amiterno is a comune and town in the Province of L'Aquila in the Abruzzo region of central Italy.

 It is located in the natural park known as the "Gran Sasso e Monti della Laga National Park".

 It was the location of the former Latin Catholic bishopric of Amiterno.

+The toponym of the frazione in the comune, Sala, may suggest the area was a Lombard settlement.